-When FILS authentication is used to establish the FT key hierarchy, PTK for the initial mobility domain association is derived as part of the FILS authentication as defined in 12.11.2.3.2.
+When FILS authentication is used to establish the FT key hierarchy, TK and KEK for the initial mobility domain association are derived as part of the FILS authentication as defined in 12.12.2.5.3.

+NOTE—This means that the PTK derivation as described in 12.7.1.7.5 (PTK) is not used in the case of FT initial mobility domain association over FILS.